Worst-Case Services and State-Based Scheduling: Min-Plus Services

-By upgrading $\bs\psi^{[\Omega]}$ to its spectral hull, $S^{[\Omega]}$, since they share the same system of spectra, the server's capacity slack in the current slot is kept intact.
-There is, however, still a price to pay.
-Imagine running $\bs\psi^{[\Omega]}$ and $S^{[\Omega]}$ side by side.
-For all $\omega \in \Omega$ and $i, j \in \mb{N}$, using (\ref{E:CondSigPropF}), (\ref{E:CondSigPropE}) and (\ref{E:CondSigPropD}), it is easy to verify that
+Since, when upgrading a non-min-plus system to its min-plus hull, the spectrum system remains the same, the server's capacity slack in the current slot also remains the same.
+This upgrade, however, is not cost-free.
+Imagine running schedulers that guarantee $\bs\psi^{[\Omega]}$ and its min-plus hull, $S^{[\Omega]}$, side by side.
+Using (\ref{E:CondSigPropF}), (\ref{E:CondSigPropE}), and (\ref{E:CondSigPropD}), it is easy to verify that